Kemyke/AOC2024/README.md

 Day 16: Path finding was easy.
 Part2 was more tricky, I tried different approaches and maybe overcomplicated.

 Day 17: Good old IntComputer.
 Part1 was long to code but easy, part2 was interestin and I was not sure that my solution will work but eventually it worked.

+Day 18: An easier day 16

+Day 19: Recursive solution.
+With cache it is fast enough.